genestack/user-tutorials/user-guide/source/guide/intro-to-bioinformatics.rst

 emerged on the market promising to bridge the gap between bioinformatics and non-bioinformaticians.
 Genestack is one of these platforms and our community edition is freely available online for academic and non-commercial users.
-Our motto, “Do Bioinformatics Faster”, is visible in all we do: the platform helps the user  shorten the path from idea to results by automating routine tasks.
+Our motto, "Do Bioinformatics Faster", is visible in all we do: the platform helps the user  shorten the path from idea to results by automating routine tasks.
 The system also suggests which applications can be used to analyse the data at each step and our